 Definition of Profit Margin

-Profit margin is a financial metric that expresses the percentage of a company’s Revenue that remains as profit after subtracting all expenses, including the cost of goods sold, operating expenses, and taxes.
+Profit margin is a financial metric that expresses the percentage of a company's Revenue that remains as profit after subtracting all expenses, including the cost of goods sold, operating expenses, and taxes.
 Essentially, the profit margin is a measure of the profitability of a business and indicates how much profit the business earns for each dollar of Revenue it generates.
+There are two primary types of profit margins that businesses use to measure profitability:

 Importance of Profit Margin to Business Owners